blackrubystudio/Sushi-dish-detection/README.md

 ## Result

-We did training in various ways, but the validation loss was not lower than 0.1.
-Program works well in many situations, but accuracy seem to be low when more then 10 plates were stacked.
-Also, ocaasionally, when two plates of the same dish were pilled up, they were sometimes recognized as one dish.
-For accuracy, we should write a acuuracy measurement code.
+We did training in various ways, but accuracy seems to be low when more than 10 plates were stacked.
+We did not have any photos of the trained data that were stacked with more than 8 dishes.
+We think accuracy can be improved by adding those pictures, but we think that is a simple labor work, we did not add it.
+In the end, we made a simple website and tested it on mobile and finish the project. ([Also we added the code to calculate accuracy in other project](https://github.com/blackrubystudio/bread-scanner).)

 <p align="center">
     <img src="./image/result-image.png" alt="result images" width="700"/>
 </p>

-At the end, we made a simple website and tested it on mobile.

 <p align="center">
     <img src="./image/test-in-mobile.jpg" alt="test program in mobile" width="300"/>